Jakob Sprenger: Early life

 Sprenger, the son of a farmer, was born in Oberhausen in the Rhenish Palatinate.
 He attended volksschule there and after graduating from the gymnasium in Bad Bergzabern in 1901, he served as a one-year volunteer with the 18th Royal Bavarian Infantry Regiment “Prince Ludwig Ferdinand,” headquartered in Landau.
 From 1902 he was employed in the administrative service of the Imperial Postal Service, first in Mannheim, then in Hamburg and from October 1912 in Frankfurt.

 Sprenger volunteered for service in the First World War in August 1914.
 He was assigned to his old regiment as an Offizierstellvertreter (Officer Deputy) training volunteers and reservists.
 He was then deployed to the western front and was wounded in action in November 1914, losing a toe on his right foot.
 He was decorated for valor and awarded the Iron Cross 2nd Class.
 After discharge from the hospital in January 1915, he was assigned as a zugführer (platoon leader) with a machine gun company.
 Promoted to Leutnant in April 1916, he was deployed to the eastern front in June 1916 with the 1st Royal Bavarian Landsturm Regiment.
-He subsequently served as a deputy company commander and a poison gas defense officer (gasschutzoffizier) in Pinsk and Rivne in the Ukraine.
+He subsequently served as a deputy company commander and a poison gas defense officer (gasschutzoffizier) in Pinsk and Rivne in Ukraine.
 After the war ended, he returned to Germany in December 1918.
 Discharged from the service in July 1919, he resumed his career as a postal official in Frankfurt in December.